Across the Country

 safety by decreasing accidents.
 According to the Federal Highway Administration:

-- Seattle's ramp meters decreased the overall accident rate by 39%.
+- Seattle's ramp meters decreased the overall accident rate by 39%

-- Portland's reduced the peak period accidents 43%.
+- Portland's reduced the peak period accidents 43%

-- More consistent traffic flows.
+- More consistent traffic flows

-- Minneapolis' lowered peak period accidents 24%.
+- Minneapolis' lowered peak period accidents 24%

 Enhanced Mobility

-Even if freeways are not congested, seven or eight vehicles merging onto the freeway
+Even if freeways are not congested, seven or eight vehicles merging onto the freeway at the same time

-at the same time can be an issue for motorists.
-Ramp meters decrease the number
+can be an issue for motorists.
+Ramp meters decrease the number of sudden weaving and breaking movements.

-meters allow more vehicles to use the freeway, improve freeway speeds, and lower
+By regulating the flow of the cars, ramp meters allow more vehicles to use the freeway,

-travel times.
-Information from the Federal Highway Administration indicates:
+improve freeway speeds, and lower travel times.
+Information from the Federal Highway Administration

-times 37%.
+times 37%

-- Ramp meters in Minneapolis increased rush hour volumes 25%.
+- Ramp meters in Minneapolis increased rush hour volumes 25%

 A Better Environment

 Roadways can move traffic and benefit the environment at the same time.
-When they
+When they promote smoother

-promote smoother traffic flow and allow drivers to drive at or near the posted speed
+traffic flow and allow drivers to drive at or near the posted speed limit, roadways reduce the amount of

-air and make less of a contribution to existing ozone levels.
-Ramp meters help lower
+vehicle pollutants that are released into the air and make less of a contribution to existing ozone levels.

-vehicle emissions and fuel consumption by decreasing the time that cars spend waiting
+Ramp meters help lower vehicle emissions and fuel consumption by decreasing the time that cars spend

-savings once on the freeway.
+the freeway.